pranayagra/Battlecode2021/GameRules.md

   * Targets an enemy slanderer, destroying it, and for the next 50 turns speeches by politicians will have a multiplicative factor of $1.01^{\text{slanderer's influence}}$

 * I think these are broken ->
-  * we can push a stream of muckrakers with a mixture of low conviction (waste expensive politician since they perform suicide upon active)
+  * we can push a stream of muckrakers with a mixture of low conviction (waste expensive politician since they perform suicide upon active) to destroy slanderers
   * or high ones if all their politicians are low health (I don't think this is ever a net positive, smaller health muckrakers are better always I think)
-  * Note that politicians are faster than muckrakers, so they may be able to generate before we can stream
+  * Note that politicians are faster than muckrakers, so they may be able to generate before we can stream.. not sure
-  * Even if this is successful, we need to have speeches/politicians on stand by
+  * Even if this is successful, we need to have speeches/politicians on stand by to capitalize on the advantage

 ### ECs